apache/ignite-extensions/modules/gatling-ext/README.md

 ```

 If the operations DSL is used each individual operation (like transaction start, put, get and commit in the above example)
-would be measured and represented in final HTML report separately.
+would be measured and represented separately in the final HTML report.
 Besides, the gatling group will be created for the
 transaction to measure it as a whole.

+Names of operations to be used in report are specified via the `as` keyword.

 Async operations are supported as well via the `async` keyword.
 The limitation is that it is
 only available outside the transactions.